ECoD Experts’ Jury

 Democracy International

-Bruno Kaufmann is a political scientist who has served in local governments, advised national governments and international organisations.
+Bruno Kaufmann is a political scientist based in Sweden who has served in local governments, advised national governments and international organisations.

-He is also author of various publications about direct democracy and as correspondent and editor-in-chief he is covering democratic affairs around the world.
+He is also author of various publications about participatory and direct democracy and as a foreign correspondent for the Swiss Broadcasting Company covers democracy affairs around the world.

 ALDA Europe